A dumb auto-complete model – trained on the entire Internet – can accomplish a remarkable number of tasks if you ask it nicely.

 ; that way you won’t risk leaking it by hard-coding it into your R

 package will automatically look for your API key under that variable name, and will prompt you to enter the API key manually if it can’t find one there.
-If you’re unfamiliar with setting Environment Variables in your operating system, here are some helpful instructions.
-Note that you may need to restart your computer after completing this step.
+The easiest way to do so is by copy-pasting your API key into the following line of code:

 package is complete_prompt()